Home

 The main, or larger rocks, should be placed around the smaller rock base to ensure that plant and flower life will grow up and around for the best appeal.

-• Rock Spacing – A innovative type of rock gardening is where you mix large and smaller rocks and give them a unique look of your own artistic eye by spacing them apart.
+• Rock Spacing - An innovative type of rock gardening is where you mix large and smaller rocks and give them a unique look by spacing them apart with your own artistic eye.

 Play around with rock designs before you commit to one design.

-• Rock Types – Rock gardens made of limestone are your best bet.
+• Rock Types - Unless you are lucky enough to have rocks already on your property, rock gardens made of limestone are your best bet.
 You can also use granite rock and can find both at your garden center.

 Once your rocks are set, dig tiny pockets in between the rocks so plant and flower life sprouts through.